United States Government Accountability Office: Bid protests

+There is a facility within the Bid Protest Regulations for the GAO to recommend reimbursement of a bidder's protest costs if the procuring agency takes corrective action in response to a protest.
+The circumstances justifying bid protest cost reimbursement must involve "undue delay" by the agency in "taking corrective action in the face of a clearly meritorious protest".

+The GAO confirmed in 2014 that its jurisdiction includes investigation of protests raising allegations of agency violation of the Procurement Integrity Act.

 Technology assessments

 After the closing of the Office of Technology Assessment (OTA) in 1995, Congress directed the GAO to conduct a technology assessment (TA) pilot program.
-Between 2002 and 2005, three reports were completed–-use of biometrics for border security, cyber security for critical infrastructure protection, and technologies for protecting structures in wildland fires.
+Between 2002 and 2005, three reports were completed: use of biometrics for border security, cyber security for critical infrastructure protection, and technologies for protecting structures in wildland fires.
 The GAO reports and technology assessments, which are made available to the public, have become essential vehicles for understanding science and technology (S&T) implications of policies considered by the Congress.

 Since 2008, Congress has established a permanent TA function within the GAO.
 This new operational role augments GAO's performance audits related to S&T issues, including effectiveness and efficiency of U.S. federal programs.
 In 2010, the GAO joined the European Parliamentary Technology Assessment (EPTA) as an associate member.
 In 2019, the GAO established a new mission team, the Science, Technology Assessment, and Analytics team, which has primary responsibility for technology assessments.

 The GAO has published a TA Design Handbook to help technology assessment teams analyze the impact of technology and make complex issues more easily understood and useful to policymakers.
 The GAO defines TA as the "thorough and balanced analysis of significant primary, secondary, indirect, and delayed interactions of a technological innovation with society, the environment, and the economy and the present and foreseen consequences and impacts of those interactions."
 Recognizing that the effects of those interactions can have implications, the GAO has in some of its products included policy options.
 The Technology Assessment section of its website lists GAO's public TA reports.